Melioidosis: Eradication phase

 Following the treatment of the acute disease, eradication treatment with co-trimoxazole is the drug of choice and should be used for 3 months (12 weeks) as all-cause mortality was lower in 12 weeks group when compared to those receiving treatment for 20 weeks.
 For those with neurological melioidosis and osteomyelitis, drugs should be given for more than 6 months.
 Co-amoxiclav and doxycycline are drugs of second choice.
 Co-trimoxazole should not be used in those with glucose-6-phosphate dehydrogenase deficiency as it can cause haemolytic anemia.
 However, in Thailand, usage of co-trimoxazole does not accompany G6PD screening.
 Other side effects such as rash, hyperkalemia, renal dysfunction, and gastrointestinal symptoms should prompt the reduction of co-trimoxazole doses.
 Chloramphenicol is no longer routinely recommended for this purpose.
 Co-amoxiclav is an alternative for patients unable to take co-trimoxazole and doxycycline (e.g. pregnant women and children under the age of 12), but is not as effective and has a higher relapse rate.
 Single-agent treatment with fluoroquinolone (e.g., ciprofloxacin) or doxycycline for the oral eradication phase is ineffective.

 In Australia, co-trimoxazole is used with children and pregnant mothers after the first 12 weeks of pregnancy.
 Meanwhile, in Thailand, co-amoxiclav is the drug of choice for children and pregnant women.
 B. pseudomallei rarely acquires resistance when co-amoxiclav is used.
 The dosing regimen for co-trimoxazole (trimethoprim/sulfamethoxazole) in eradication phase is 6/30 mg/kg, up to maximum 240/1200 mg in children, 240/1200 mg in adults weighing 40 to 60 kg, and 320/1600 mg in adults weighing more than 60 kg, taken orally every 12 hours.
 In both Thailand and Australia, co-trimoxazole is taken together with folic acid (0.1 mg/kg up to 5 mg in children).
 There are also cases where melioidosis is successfully treated with co-trimoxazole for 3 months without going through intensive therapy provided that there is only skin manifestations without the involvement of internal organs or sepsis.
 Resistance to cotrimoxazole is rare in Asia.
 Besides that, it is difficult to determine the resistance reliably because resistance to cotrimoxazole is defined when minimum inhibitory concentration (MIC) of more than 4 mg/L is required to completely inhibit the growth of 80% of the bacteria (80% inhibition point).
-Interpretation of 80% inhibition point is subjective and prone to human error.
+Interpretation of the 80% inhibition point is subjective and prone to human error.
 In 2021, European Committee on Antimicrobial Susceptibility Testing (EUCAST) released a new guideline on interpreting the susceptibility of B pseudomallei towards various antibiotics on disc susceptibility testing.
-The new guideline includes "S" for susceptible organism, "I" for susceptible organism only after increased exposure (when dosage or concentration of the drug increases) and "R" for resistant organism.
+The new guideline includes "S" for susceptible organisms, "I" for susceptible organisms only after increased exposure (when dosage or concentration of the drug increases), and "R" for resistant organisms.